 - What is your business intent, what is your business about?

 - What problem does it solve?

 - Why is your business needed?

-** This section, usually a one pager, will be easiest for you to complete once you've build out the main sections of your business plan highlighted below.
+** This section, usually a one-pager, will be easiest for you to complete once you've built out the main sections of your business plan highlighted below.